GSA/digitalgov.gov/content/authors/rachel-mundstock/_index.md

 # Examples: they/them, she/her, or he/him
 pronoun: ""

-# slug — the specific user-id for an author.
+# slug — the specific user-id for an author
 slug: rachel-mundstock

 # if you include an email address, it will be displayed on your profile page